ampproject/amphtml/validator/README.md

 ## Building a Custom Validator

-This is only useful for development - e.g. when making changes to validator.js, and it's rough aroung the edges.
+The following is only useful for development - e.g. when making changes to validator.js, and it's rough aroung the edges.
 Below are instructions for Linux Ubuntu 14.

 Install these packages using apt-get: